ryan-donaldson/CplusplusShoppingCart/README.md

 The goal of this program is to practice the use of classes, methods, functions, and reading and writing to files in C++ and getting them to work together.
 This is my first program in C++, and I wanted to create something that would stretch me.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}
+Here is a link to a demo video of my program and its code.

 [Software Demo Video](https://youtu.be/feWQjUU3TZU)